Recyclability Assessment Methodology (RAM) Consultation 1

 PA Consulting developed the RAM on behalf of Defra in collaboration with industry representatives across the packaging value chain.
 They are seeking stakeholder feedback on the current RAM methodology and guidance.
-You can access the survey here.
-The survey closes on the 31st of October 2024.
-If you have questions or comments on the draft RAM guidance, please contact Claire at [email protected]
+The survey was accessible here and closed on 31st October 2024.

-Following the survey, a second draft will be shared in November for additional testing and feedback.
-PA Consulting will finalise the RAM guidance and submit it to Defra by the end of November 2024.
+Following the first survey, a second draft was shared on 21st November for additional testing and feedback.
+The aim was that PA Consulting would finalise the RAM guidance and submit it to Defra by the end of November 2024.
 Defra is expected to approve the RAM and its guidance in December 2024, with a final version available for producers from January 2025.

 The RAM will evaluate packaging using a traffic light system (Red, Amber, Green) to reflect its recyclability.